carsdotcom/skelebot/docs/help-info.md

 NOTE: The Artifactory tasks (push and pull) will only be present if artifacts are configuring in the skelebot.yaml file of the project.

 ```
-usage: skelebot [-h] [-e ENV] [-s] [-d]
+usage: skelebot [-h] [-v] [-e ENV] [-d HOST] [-s] [-n] [-c] [-V] {loadData,train,score,push,pull,jupyter,plugin,bump,prime,exec,publish,envs} ...
-                {plugin,bump,prime,exec,jupyter,push,pull,loadData,train,score}
-                ...

 Iris Example
 Example Skelebot Project
 -----------------------------------
-Version: 0.1.0
+Version: 1.1.0
 Environment: None
-Skelebot Version: 1.8.1
+Skelebot Version: 2.0.0
 -----------------------------------

 positional arguments:
-  {plugin,bump,prime,exec,jupyter,push,pull,loadData,train,score}
-    plugin              Install a plugin for skelebot from a local zip file
-    bump                Increment the version of the project
-    prime               Prime skelebot with latest config
-    exec                Start the Docker container and access it via bash
-    jupyter             Start a Jupyter notebook inside of Docker
-    push                Push an artifact to artifactory
-    pull                Pull an artifact from artifactory
+  {loadData,train,score,push,pull,jupyter,plugin,bump,prime,exec,publish,envs}
     loadData            Load the Iris Dataset and save it into the data folder for the train job to access (src/loadData.py)
     train               Use the data loaded in the loadData job to train the iris model (src/train.py)
     score               Use the model that was built in the train job to score new data against the iris model (src/score.py)
+    push                Push an artifact to Artifactory
+    pull                Pull an artifact from Artifactory
+    jupyter             Spin up Jupyter in a Docker Container (port=8888, folder=.)
+    plugin              Install a plugin for skelebot from a local zip file
+    bump                Bump the skelebot.yaml project version
+    prime               Generate Dockerfile and .dockerignore and build the docker image
+    exec                Exec into the running Docker container
+    publish             Publish your versioned Docker Image to the registry
+    envs                Display the available environments for the project

 optional arguments:
   -h, --help            show this help message and exit
+  -v, --version         Display the version number of Skelebot
   -e ENV, --env ENV     Specify the runtime environment configurations
+  -d HOST, --docker-host HOST
+                        Set the Docker Host on which the command will be executed
   -s, --skip-build      Skip the build process and attempt to use previous docker build
   -n, --native          Run natively instead of through Docker
-  -v, --version         Display the version number of Skelebot
+  -c, --contact         Display the contact email of the Skelebot project
+  -V, --verbose         Print all job commands to the screen just before execution
 ```

 ### Version Parameter